ThyCa: Thyroid Cancer

 • Ultrasound findings

-• Thyroid scans and uptake with radioactive elements
+• Thyroid scans and uptake

 The only test, prior to surgery, that is proven to differentiate a benign from a malignant nodule is the fine needle aspiration (FNA).
-Hence, your doctor
+Hence, your doctor will tell you that you need a fine needle aspiration of the nodule.
+What follows is some information about this procedure that will help you understand why and how it will be done.

 What is a fine needle aspiration?

 It is a simple procedure, similar to drawing blood from your arm.
-The needle used is thinner than the one for drawing blood, and is attached to a syringe in a syringe holder that allows the operator to apply suction easily.
+The needle used is thinner than the one for drawing blood and is attached to a syringe in a syringe holder that allows the operator to apply suction easily.
 Cells from your thyroid lesion will be extracted through this thin needle.
 If there is fluid in the “lump,” we will drain it.
-These cells will be smeared (spread) on glass slides, stained, and made ready to be examined under the microscope.
+These cells are smeared (spread) on glass slides, stained, and made ready to be examined under the microscope.
 After examining all the slides, the pathologist will make a cytologic diagnosis and issue a written report.

 Do I really need an aspiration?